-Anything that takes your mind away from the immediate conditions of your driving can contribute to a rear-in crash.
-Here are some of the most common accident-related injuries and how you can earn compensation.
+Anything that takes your mind away from the immediate conditions of your safe driving, can contribute to lead vehicle being involved in a rear-in crash.
+Here are some of the most common auto accident-related injuries and how you can earn compensation.

 What Happens When You Get Rear-Ended

 While the car absorbs some of the energy during the rear-end collision, your body does too.
-The impact may feel like a punch to your head, spine, or chest.
-If the rear-end accident has enough force, it can cause broken bones, bruising, and lung injuries.
+The rear end car accidents driver side impact may feel like a punch to your head, spine, neck injuries or chest.
+If the rear-end car accident lawyer side has enough force, and enough distance, it can cause broken bones, bruising, and lung injuries.

 Most Common Injuries in a Rear-End Collision